Sriharsha1103/refolio/README.md

-# BVRITH Search Engine for Research Publications
+# Refolio - Research Publications Portal by BVRITH
 It is a web application that shows the publications information in a formatted way and also can perform searches on the publication according to the filter, the user can also insert a new publication data into the web application.

 The resources required for developing this project include: